sibbaparveen2246-ctrl/python-sql/README.md

 # 🐍 Python + SQL Projects

 Collection of Python projects with SQL database integration.
-Built during my learning journey at Exord Systems.

 ## 📂 What's Inside
 This repo contains Python scripts and mini-projects that connect with SQL databases for CRUD operations.